Verizon Foundation

 How does Verizon Foundation spend its money?

 Verizon Foundation directs 100% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Verizon Foundation tax-deductible?